 Three Points of the Compass does like to get his teeth into a decent length of trail when he can.
 Not all of these are the official long-distance ‘National Trails’ in England, Wales and Scotland however.
 But it is my aim to slowly work through as many of those over time.
-Twelve completed to date, however I doubt I’ll ever knock them all off.
+Thirteen completed to date, however I doubt I’ll ever knock them all off.

 Below are a handful of links to a few blogs I’ve written of just a few of my hikes- including a little on gear, food and water sources etc.

 - Great Glen Way- A Scottish Great Trail

 - Gritstone Trail

 - London Jubilee Walkway

 - London LOOP